 So, why would an egg-eating snake need teeth?
 Perhaps to fight off predators.
 But concerning eating, teeth would only get in the way when their only food is so big and round.
 Imagine if you tried to eat an egg whole.
 It would be a lot easier if you didn’t have any teeth, wouldn’t it?

 Instead, they have tiny bone spurs along the inside of their spine.
 These small protrusions help the snake to crack into the eggs once they’ve swallowed them.

-Snake Teeth Types
+Snake Fang Types

-1) Proteroglyphous Snake Fangs
+Proteroglyphous Snake Fangs

 Do snakes teeth retract?
 The solenoglyphous fangs do just that.
 Solenoglyphous fangs fold back up against the roof of the mouth.
-Only vipers like rattlesnakes have these kinds of fangs.
+Only vipers, like rattlesnakes, have these kinds of fangs.

 They’re attached to the jaw on a hinge, so that the snake can, in a way, retract them when they’re not in use.
-When they’re ready to strike, the snake will lower them down, and bite at you faster than you can blink.
+When they’re ready to strike, the snake will lower them down, and bite you faster than you can blink.

 This allows the fangs to be much longer than those of your average snake.
 If they couldn’t fold them back up against the roof of their mouth, the teeth would get caught on their lower jaw.

-3) Opisthoglyphous Snake Fangs
+Opisthoglyphous Snake Fangs

-Colubrids are the biggest snake family.
-They include corn snakes, garter snakes, and kingsnakes.
-These fangs are located further back in the mouth, which makes it harder to deliver venom.
+The Opisthoglyphous fangs are located further back in the mouth, which makes it harder to deliver venom.

-However, it also makes it more difficult for any prey to wriggle free from the snake’s clutches, because the fangs point backward.
+However, it also makes it more difficult for any prey to wriggle free from the snake’s clutches because the fangs point backward.

 Do Snakes Have Normal Teeth?

-Some snakes have normal teeth, also known as aglyphous teeth.
-These are like the fangs that other predators such as cats have, and snakes that have these teeth usually have many.
+Some snakes have aglyphous teeth.
+These are like the fangs of other predators, such as cats.
+Snakes with these teeth usually have many.
 They’re like rows of incisors that go all the way up along the jaw.

 What Are Snake Teeth Made Of?

 - Pulp.
 Inside that is a soft core called the pulp.
 The pulp connects the tooth to the jaw and is sensitive if exposed.

-Snake fangs, however, are different.
 Snake fangs are either hollow or have a very deep, almost closed-off groove running through their center.
 Snake teeth are ‘acrodont,’ which means that they’re connected directly to the bone of the jaw itself.

 When Do Snakes Grow Teeth?